 The June 2013 Presidential election was a turning point in Iran’s policy towards the reopening of the country to the world and the reconciliation with the international community.
-Nuclear negotiations with six countries (Germany, America, Britain, France, China and Russia) were launched in order to solve the nuclear issue.
-The negotiations led to the signing of the Joint Comprehensive Plan of Action (JCPOA) on the 14thof July 2015, which removes nuclear-related.
+Negotiations about the nuclear program with six countries (Germany, the USA, Britain, France, China and Russia) led to the signing of the Joint Comprehensive Plan of Action (JCPOA) on the 14thof July 2015.

 Iran sanctions were lifted in exchange for a reduction of Iran’s uranium enrichment.
-Sanctions were officially removed on the 16th of January 2016 (Implementation Day), after the International Atomic Energy Agency (IAEA) – in charge of monitoring the implementation of the nuclear deal – published a final report asserting that Iran was abiding by the JCPOA.
+Sanctions were officially removed on the 16th of January 2016 (Implementation Day).
 Although sanctions related to human rights and missile programs are still in place, none of them specifically calls for a boycott of Iran's financial market.
 So it can be said that the remaining sanctions mostly deal with military affairs rather than with economic and financial ones.

-U.S. primary sanctions remain in place and apply to U.S. financial institutions and companies, including non-U.S. branches (but not subsidiaries).
-U.S. dollar clearing restrictions have not been lifted and pose a significant challenge for larger non-U.S. global banks to re-establish CBRs.
+Even after 2016, USA primary sanctions remain in place and apply to USA financial institutions and companies, including non-USA branches (but not subsidiaries).
+USA dollar clearing restrictions have not been lifted and pose a significant challenge for larger non-USA global banks to re-establish Correspondent Banking Relationships.
 This in turn restricts access to corporate trade finance and limits access to reserves, foreign assets, and export earnings particularly from dollar-dominated oil sales.
-On December 15, 2016, the Iran Sanctions (10 years) extension Act became law.
-Other non-nuclear sanctions, including SDN list restrictions, which were broadened to cover new individuals and companies in February 2017, remain in place.

 Following the lifting of many financial and economic sanctions, Iran’s financial institutions are starting to work with the international banking system.
 Banking changes include: